 Benesse House Museum

 As one of the biggest and most popular museums on Naoshima, Benesse House Museum offers a range of services and experiences for tourists.
 Since its opening in 1992, it has been welcoming a number of tourists with a concept of “coexistence of nature, art and architecture.”
 You can find interesting works such as paintings, pictures, sculptures, and installations displayed everywhere even outside the building.
-There are a fancy Japanese restaurant and a café serving pleasant dishes at the museum too.
+There is a fancy Japanese restaurant and a café serving pleasant dishes at the museum too.
 It also plays a role as a hotel to offer comfortable accommodation for tourists as well!

 Opening hours